Service selection statements define conditions an incoming request must satisfy in order to be handled by this service.

 or similar utility.
 Unless the name starts with a slash, it is taken

-The file is cached in the memory on the first authorization attempt,
+The file is cached in the memory at startup, so that further

-so that further authorizations do not result in disk operations.
-The
+authorizations do not result in disk operations.
+The file will be

 Evaluates to ‘true’ if the client presents the certificate matching that from the file filename (PEM format).